-Server-side ad insertion (SSAI), often referred to as ad stitching, is the process of stitching video content and ads together on the server rather than on the browser (directly or indirectly Client Initiated SSAI).
+Server-side ad insertion (SSAI), often referred to as ad stitching, is the process of stitching video content and ads together on the server rather than on the browser (directly or indirectly client initiated SSAI).
 Videos and video ads originate in different places—videos typically come from a content delivery network (CDN) and ads from an ad server.
 (Video ads can also be served from CDNs, although content CDNs and ad CDNs often differ.)
 Then, video content and ad content are combined on-the-fly when people start watching videos.
 With server-side ad stitching, combining video and advertising occurs in the backend.
 For more information, see IAB Digital Video Advertising Glossary.

-In 2020, Streaming Media performed research highlighting that SSAI is the preferred method used by 45% of content producers, Streaming TV ads' operators, and IPTV operators, while legacy client-side ad insertion continues to decline (accounting for 24% of ad insertion models).
+In 2020, Streaming Media performed research highlighting that SSAI is the preferred method used by 45% of content producers, streaming TV ads' operators, and IPTV operators, while legacy client-side ad insertion continues to decline (accounting for 24% of ad insertion models).
 For more information, see The 2020 Streaming Monetization Report.

 Auto-detection based on IP addresses daily analysis from ad requests and VAST events.
 IP addresses, which belong to public/private data centers and with legitimate user agent values, are flagged as SSAI IPs.
-SAS reports traffic originating from the SSAI IP list into the Default Tracked Ads metric.
+AAS reports traffic originating from the SSAI IP list into the Default Tracked Ads metric.

 IAB VAST macro SERVERSIDE added on ad request URL.